gotspam/f5-architectures-with-ansible/docs/class1/module2/lab2.rst

    - Type ``ansible-playbook playbooks/cmd1.yml -e @creds.yaml --ask-vault-pass``

    You will be prompted for vault password before executing the playbook.
-   If successful, you should then and you should see config for virtual servers, pools and nodes.
+   If successful, you should see config for virtual servers, pools and nodes.

 ..
 NOTE::